mozilla/testpilot/README.md

 1. The simple JSON file at `/api/news_updates.json` should provide one last fresh item to trigger the add-on badge alert.

-1. A button on the site should trigger code to un-install the Test Pilot add-on.
+1. The site should automatically remove the Test Pilot add-on if it's detected on visit to the site.

 ## Development